mashuk-tamim/organization-management-app/README.md

 [Live Site](https://organization-management-mashuk.vercel.app/)

-This is a web application that allows users to manage transactions and view data in a dashboard, with breakdowns based on weekly, monthly, and yearly transactions.
-I utilized **Recharts** for displaying charts and **TanStack Table** for building dynamic, filterable, and sortable tables.
-The app is built using **Next.js 14**, **MongoDB**, **Mongoose**, and **Tailwind CSS** for the frontend design.
-I also implemented **server actions** for optimized server-side logic handling.
+This web application allows users to manage transactions and view data in a dashboard with breakdowns based on weekly, monthly, and yearly transactions.
+It uses **Recharts** for displaying charts and **TanStack Table** for building dynamic, filterable, and sortable tables.
+The app is built using **Next.js 14**, **MongoDB**, **Mongoose**, and **Tailwind CSS** for the frontend design, with **server actions** and **route handler** for optimized server-side logic handling.

 ## Features

 - **Transaction Management**: Users can add, view, and manage transactions.
 - **Dashboard Overview**: Displays charts and transaction summaries (weekly, monthly, yearly).
-- **Client and Server-Side Validation**: Ensures that all data is validated properly both client-side (using Zod) and server-side (for secure and error-free transactions).
+- **Client and Server-Side Validation**: Ensures that all data is validated properly both client-side (using Zod) and server-side for secure and error-free transactions.
 - **Secure Login with Http-only Cookie**: Provides a secure login system using encrypted cookies to store JWT tokens.
 - **Responsive Design**: Optimized for small, medium, and large devices.
 - **Beautiful UI**: The interface is clean, user-friendly, and accessible.
-- **Reusable Components and Hooks**: The project is organized with reusable components and custom hooks following good practices.
+- **Reusable Components and Hooks**: Organized with reusable components and custom hooks following best practices.
-- **Transaction History Table**: Filter, sort, and paginate transaction data seamlessly.
+- **Transaction History Table**:
-- **Dashboard Features**: Dynamic and detailed representation of data in charts for easy analysis.
+  - **Server-Side Filtering**: Allows multiple filters to be applied at once.
+  - **Server-Side Sorting**: Sorting can be done on multiple columns.
-- **Pagination**: Server-side pagination for efficient data loading and better user experience.
+  - **Server-Side Pagination**: Server-side pagination for efficient data handling.
+  - **Loading State**: Skeleton table displayed while fetching data.

 ## Tech Stack